dylanpoll/dylanpoll/README.md

 - 👯 I’m looking to collaborate on : My Karma project and my CreepCript projects would be amazing to get going again, currently re factoring the sites and backend for both using typescript, I am moving the projects from MongoDB to PostgreSQL and re developing the express I had been using to account for the database change and a lot of added security modifications to the user authentication systems and associated features.

 - 🤔 I’m looking for help with : Finding a Internship to get my foot in the door and transition from a job in IT to a job in development.
+If you know of any oppertunities at all please do let me know, I am confident in my ability to learn what is needed as it is needed and a shot at interview would mean the world even if it does not end in success the expierience would be an asset I can learn from.

 - 💬 Ask me about : Any of my projects or goals.